tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM UrbanCode Release

-This plug-in provides several steps for retrieving and updating information in IBM UrbanCode Release from your IBM UrbanCode Deploy processes, allowing for tighter integration and easier tracking of release status.   **Platform
+This plug-in provides several steps for retrieving and updating information in IBM UrbanCode Release from your IBM UrbanCode Deploy processes, allowing for tighter integration and easier tracking of release status.   **Platform Support:**

 ---